Professional wrestling strikes: Curb stomp

-This devastating move is where a wrestler grabs the opponent's legs lying on the floor before wrapping them in a standing inverted Indian deathlock position and then pulling their arms in a standing surfboard before stomping the back of the opponent's head.
+A move where a wrestler grabs the opponent's legs lying on the floor before wrapping them in a standing inverted Indian deathlock position and then pulling their arms in a standing surfboard before stomping the back of the opponent's head.
 This was invented by Super Dragon.
 Naomichi Marufuji innovated a facebuster version of this move which sees him perform a running jumping stomp to the back of the head of an opponent who's bent-over or on all fours, forcing the opponent face-first into the ground.
-WWE wrestler Seth Rollins currently uses this move as a finisher.
+WWE wrestler Seth "Freakin" Rollins currently uses this move as a finisher.
+He has also used diving and springboard versions of this move.

 Double foot stomp

 When a wrestler jumps and stamps both feet on any part of an opponent.
 Also known as double stomp.
-This can be performed from an elevated position as a diving double foot stomp.
+Known as La Lanza in Mexico, and used as the signature move of Perro Aguayo and his son Perro Aguayo Jr..
+This can be performed from an elevated position as a diving double foot stomp as done by Finn Bálor, who uses this move as his finisher called the Coup de Grâce.
+Cameron Grimes uses a running variation called the Cave-In, formerly known as the Caveman Stomp.
+Swerve Strickland also uses the diving variant, but executes it on an opponent on a seated position, which has been dubbed the Swerve Stomp.
 Large, heavy wrestlers often perform this move by simply standing over a defenseless opponent next to the apron both feet and grabbing a hold on the top rope, squashing the fallen body.